Joy-less/SQLiteSharp/README.md

 **SQLette**: Oh, I'm doing great!
 Just finished normalizing a table... now everything's perfectly indexed!

 **Host**: Wow, I'm glad to hear it!
-So, I've heard you’ve been dealing with some pretty intense problems like the SQL Injection.
-What’s that like for you?
+So, I've heard you've been dealing with some pretty intense problems like the SQL Injection.
+What's that like for you?

 **SQLette**: Oh, it's such a hassle.
 Imagine someone trying to sneak in and mess with your precious queries!
 I just sit there, go "Nope!", and block them.
 But sometimes I have to clear up a lot of corrupted data...